Amandeep2230/WebpageTracker-ChromeExtension-JS/README.md

 Welcome to the lead tracking chrome extension developed using JavaScript and chrome's tab API.

-In order to install the extension on your chrome browser follow the listed steps:
+In order to install the extension on your chrome browser follow the steps provided below:
 1. Develop/clone the repo on your local machine.
 2. Open Chrome and access the link "chrome://extensions/".
 3. Switch to developer mode.